aklivity/zilla-docs/src/concepts/config-intro.md

 ### Routes

 A Route's matching conditions are defined in terms specific to each `binding` type with some common design principles.
 As each incoming data stream arrives, the binding follows its configured `routes` to reach an `exit` binding or rejects the stream if no routes are viable.
+Bindings can define a default `exit` for streams that do not match any route.

 ::: info Order Matters
-Messages on a data stream will use the first route with a matching `when` clause in the list.
-Put the more specific routes first and generic routes last.
+Messages on a data stream will use the first route with a matching `when` condition in the list.
+Order the more specific routes first and generic routes last.
 Often, that looks like a wildcard route last to catch any messages that don't have a previous matching route.
 :::

-### Route Exit

-A route exists to direct messages on the stream to a desired exit point.

 ### When a Route matches

-Each route can list conditions to match entry data streams.
-Route conditions will match if any of the conditions defined match the data stream (any match).
+Each route can list one or many conditions to match data streams.
 Attributes like headers, metadata, source, destination, etc., are used `when` determining the correct `exit` for a message.

+A route matches if any of its `when` conditions match the data stream (any match).
+An individual condition in a route is matched if all parts of the condition match.
+Meaning if multiple `when` headers are supplied for HTTP routing, then all of those headers must match the specific when condition to match.

 ::: info Kafka topics
 Kafka topics can be defined `when` routing and `with` the route, as the destination or `reply-to` topic.
 In all cases, Kafka topics match exactly as defined.